danshil/danshil/README.md

 - 👋 Hi, I’m @danshil
 - 👀 I’m interested in creating new tools and technologies for clinicians and healthcare systems.
-- 🌱 I’m currently learning html, advanced css, and javascript, with a long term goal of building helpful tools for physicians.
+- 🌱 I’m currently learning html, css, and javascript with a long term goal of building helpful tools for physicians.
 - 💞️ I’m looking to collaborate on medical software development and UX.
-- 👨‍⚕️ I'm a rural medicine generalist with a focus in emergency medicine, but also have experience at the clinic, as a hospitalist, as an administrator, and in teaching.
+- 👨‍⚕️ I'm a rural medicine generalist with a focus in emergency medicine, but also have experience in administration and teaching.
 - 📫 I occasionally write at https://medium.com/@danshil

 <!---